w3ctag/design-reviews/reviews/dbsc-analysis.md

 In the original proposal, reliance on the client clock potentially removed one round trip, that being the first in the example above.

-The first and most obvious way to reduce latency is to have all resources be able to redirect to the high entropy resource that requires a signature.
+The first way to reduce latency is to have all resources be able to redirect to the high entropy resource that requires a signature.
 That is, the server redirects directly from `/some/resource` to `/login/sign/...`.
 That optimization “only” requires coordination in the server,